FalconfeatherX/Furaffinity-Gallery-Downloader/README.md

   -u, --update    Update Gallery
   ```

-After the first run,artist.txt and cookies.txt will be created,you can only put one artist into the txt with no \n followed.
+After the first run,artist.txt and cookies.txt will be created, you can only put one artist into the txt with no \n followed.

 ## Config
-Downloader has no default config,so three parameters are requried in Constant.py
+Downloader has no default config, so three parameters are requried in Constant.py

 Requrie cookies to login if want to download adult content.

-cookies,for instance,should be like:
+cookies, for instance, should be like:
 ```
 {
 'id':'ssasasa',